MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

   - Governance actions - Only Cloud Discovery related actions
   - Security recommendations for cloud platforms - No permissions

-- **Cloud Discovery report admin**: Has permissions to view all the data in Cloud App Security that deals exclusively with the specific Cloud Discovery reports selected.
+- **Cloud Discovery report admin**: Has permissions to view all the data in Defender for Cloud Apps that deals exclusively with the specific Cloud Discovery reports selected.
 For example, you can give someone admin permission to the continuous report from Microsoft Defender for Endpoint.
 The Discovery admin will see only the Cloud Discovery data that relates to that data source and to the app catalog.
 This admin won't have access to the **Activities**, **Files**, or **Security recommendations** pages and limited access to policies.

 > [!NOTE]
-> The built-in Cloud App Security admin roles only provide access permissions to Cloud App Security.
+> The built-in Defender for Cloud Apps admin roles only provide access permissions to Defender for Cloud Apps.

 ## Override admin permissions

-If you want to override an administrator's permission from Azure AD or Office 365, you can do so by manually adding the user to Cloud App Security and assigning the user permissions.
-For example, if you want to assign Stephanie, who is a Security reader in Azure AD to have **Full access** in Cloud App Security, you can add her manually to Cloud App Security and assign her **Full access** to override her role and allow her the necessary permissions in Cloud App Security.
+If you want to override an administrator's permission from Azure AD or Office 365, you can do so by manually adding the user to Defender for Cloud Apps and assigning the user permissions.
+For example, if you want to assign Stephanie, who is a Security reader in Azure AD to have **Full access** in Defender for Cloud Apps, you can add her manually to Defender for Cloud Apps and assign her **Full access** to override her role and allow her the necessary permissions in Defender for Cloud Apps.

 ## Add additional admins

-You can add additional admins to Cloud App Security without adding users to Azure AD administrative roles.
+You can add additional admins to Defender for Cloud Apps without adding users to Azure AD administrative roles.
 To add additional admins, perform the following steps:

 > [!IMPORTANT]
 >
 > - Access to the **Manage admin access** page is available to members of the Global Administrators, Security Administrators, Compliance Administrators, Compliance Data Administrators, Security Operators, Security Readers and Global Readers groups.
-> - Only Azure AD Global Administrators or Security Administrators can edit the **Manage admin access** page and grant other users access to Cloud App Security.
+> - Only Azure AD Global Administrators or Security Administrators can edit the **Manage admin access** page and grant other users access to Defender for Cloud Apps.

 1. Select the settings cog ![settings icon.](media/settings-icon.png "settings icon") and then **Manage admin access**.

-1. Select the plus icon to add the admins who should have access to Cloud App Security.
+1. Select the plus icon to add the admins who should have access to Defender for Cloud Apps.
 Provide an email address of a user from inside your organization.

     > [!NOTE]
-    > If you want to add external Managed Security Service Providers (MSSPs) as administrators of your Cloud App Security portal, make sure you first [invite them as a guest](#invite-external-admins) to your organization.
+    > If you want to add external Managed Security Service Providers (MSSPs) as administrators of your Defender for Cloud Apps portal, make sure you first [invite them as a guest](#invite-external-admins) to your organization.

     ![add admins.](media/add-admin.png)